 - Transferable skills: Ethics, ethics of conservation, Responsible Research and Innovation, Project Management, Research tools, Open Science, Data Management Plan, Intellectual Property Rights, communication and dissemination.

-This training school will be organised in the form of a summer school (approx. 10 days).
-ESRs will be given hands-on experience with multi modal imaging for CH objects.
+The ESRs will be given hands-on experience with multi modal imaging for Cultural Heritage objects.
 An introductory and two transferable skills courses will also be provided, focusing in interdisciplinarity and outreach.

 Courses and workshops provided in this CHANGE school will focus on the different aspects of software development for CH, from data management, algorithms, and other advanced topics.
 The transferable skill session will focus on industry and commercialization.